ciarangriffin93/Liverpool-FC-Quiz/README.md

 * [W3schools](https://www.w3schools.com/) This site was created using information from Code Institute and W3Schools.

-* [Youtube](https://www.youtube.com/results?search_query=javascript+quiz) This is meant to be used for learning how to use JavaScript.
+* [Youtube](https://www.youtube.com/results?search_query=javascript+quiz) This is meant to be used for learning how to create a quiz in JavaScript.

 * [Font Google](https://fonts.google.com/) I added a font to my project using Google Fonts.